Are you taking the earth for granted? You might change your mind once you hear about earth sheltered homes

 Pros of Earth Homes

-- Most earth-sheltered home plans fit harmoniously into their surroundings compared to conventional houses, which means there’s efficient land use while still preserving habitat above ground.
+- Most earth homes fit harmoniously into their surroundings compared to conventional houses, which means there’s efficient land use while still preserving habitat above ground.
 And they get to hide in plain sight, too!

-- Earth homes could withstand catastrophic bushfires better than any other structure because it uses concrete materials and has insulation provided by the roof for fire resistance.
+- Earth homes can withstand catastrophic bushfires better than any other structure because they use concrete materials and have insulation provided by the roof for fire resistance.

 - Earth homes require less outside maintenance since vegetation mainly surrounds their outdoor area, making them great for growing a survival garden.

 - Because of their unique architecture and unorthodox construction, earth homes may be challenging to design compared to regular homes.
 They may also require local building codes and ordinances to be researched or navigated.
 You don’t wanna hit a gas or water line while building your home.